petermr/crops/README.md

 # Mining crop literature for genes and enzyme products (terpenes)

 # Introduction
 Among volatile organic compounds, plant terpenes account for a larger proportion and these terpenes are mainly synthesized by methylerythritol phosphate (MEP) and mevalonic acid (MVA) pathways.
 Terpene synthase **(TPS)** enzymes from these 2 pathways play a crucial role in modifying one terpene to another.
-Here, we attempt to collect and classify all TPS genes that are available from genomics studies
+Here, we attempt to collect and classify all TPS genes that are available from genomics studies.
+EC numbers and Wikidata IDs were also collected for them.

 ##
 **1. This "Crops" repository contain different folders named basing on crop name and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**